corda/corda-docs/content/en/docs/corda-enterprise/4.8/node/operating/cryptoservice-configuration.md

 ## Azure KeyVault

 There are two methods of authentication when using an Azure Key Vault:
- - authentication using certificates
+ - Authentication using certificates.
- - authentication using Azure Managed Identities
+ - Authentication using Azure Managed Identities.

 ### Authentication using certificates